yidong72/top5_email_drafts/email_jan_28_2024.md

      - Natural monologue reasoing chain model
         - Using few shots learning to prompt the Llama3.1 70b model to generate O1-like monologue reasoning chain.
         - Run MCTS using top-k reasoning steps as different actions.
-     - Our initial results shows natural monologue reasoing chain model outperform the ARB-based reasoing model.
+     - Our initial results shows natural monologue reasoing chain model outperform the ARB-based reasoing model (Gray-Kangaroo is an natural monologue reasoning model).
 We hypotheses that natural reasoning steps has less constraits and the model can think more flexiblly.
+  - Our initial ablation study shows openO1-SFT data explains a lot of good model performance.
+For example, mmlu_stem benchmark is dropped from 33 to 36.6
+  - We are experimenting with curriculum leanring to boost the Gray-Kangaroo model perfomrance using RL on a set of math prompts sorted by difficulties.
+  - Next steps:
+    - Include more long chain of thought SFT data to train next version of reasoing model
+    - Run MCTS to create better synthetic chain of thought data for solving hard prompts
+    - Train better model data using the combined SFT data.
+    - Keep exploring using RL to improve the reasoning performance.

 ### Experime